marlonecobos/kuenm/README.md

 iterations <- 100
 kept <- TRUE
 selection <- "OR_AICc"
-paral_proc <- FALSE # make this true to perform MOP calculations in parallel, recommended
+paral_proc <- FALSE # make this true to perform pROC calculations in parallel, recommended
                     # only if a powerfull computer is used (see function's help)
 # Note, some of the variables used here as arguments were already created for previous function
 ```